LoloccioOrlo/goldfishtail/README.md

 # goldfishtail
-Command to Make a Deck Registration Sheet from MTGGoldfish's Deck ID
+Command to Make URL for Your Deck Registoration Sheet from MTGGoldfish's Deck ID